Indicator Economy and Consumption

 Comment

 The planetary boundary is estimated to be around 5 to 8 tonnes per capita (UBA 2015), although the varying relevance of different raw materials for the environment must be taken into account.
 In the 2030 Sustainable Development Strategy, the federal government’s aim is a considerable reduction in the per capita material footprint in line with Paris Climate Agreement target of keeping global warming to a maximum of 1.5 degrees Celsius.
 Although the trend is moving in the right direction, a reduction on the scale recorded up to now will still not achieve the target values.
-The trend is thus classed as unsatisfactory and the state as poor.
+The state is thus classed as poor.

 International comparison